amazingstar6/FrequencyCalculatorMigaku/readme.md

-<i>I still need to improve the fact that the frequency files contain the kanji and the hiragan/katakan</i>
+<i>I still need to improve the fact that the frequency files contain the kanji AND the hiragan/katakana form, now it's only checking the kanji, which decreases the amount of known words for frequency files like the Visual Novel where they put words like する in kanji.
+It also still ignores the fact if a word is known or seen.</i>

 This python scripts calculates the percentage of words you know compared with the words in the specified frequency file.
 # Setup